 If you’re testing soon, you also may be feeling overwhelmed by the amount of homework.
-Don’t worry, and remember-you have the ability to test out of content modules with those assessments!
+Don’t worry!
+You have the ability to test out of content modules with those assessments!
 So, take a look at your module assignments as they are, and shift them around to give each day a more even balance of modules you feel confident in vs ones you struggle with.
 This should help you balance out to a more even amount of studying per day.
-Don’t skip those strategy modules though - having mastery of a single good strategy is going to help you get more points on test day than having memorized any single topic!
-This is also an approach you can adapt into on a week by week basis depending on your stress level.
+Don’t skip those strategy modules though - having a mastery of many effective strategies is going to help you get more points on test day than having memorized any single topic!
+This is also an approach you can adapt on a week by week basis depending on your stress level.

 If you realize at the start of the week you can’t complete your study plan commitments, don’t panic!
 Sit down, take 15-30 minutes, and reallocate your time, focusing on balancing modules to make the week more manageable without overloading your future self.
 We all fall behind on occasion - it’s how you manage that situation and get back on your feet that defines your success!